-Knowing When a User Story is Complete
+Knowing When a User Story Is Complete

-Dusting done on top of bookcase, fridge, and TV
+Dust bookcase, fridge, and TV

-What is a Definition of Done?
+What Is a Definition of Done?

 All of the automated tests for the user story run without failing.

-Our QA team has verified that all acceptance tests have passed.
+The QA team has verified that all acceptance tests have passed.

 The product manager has tested and verified that they are happy.

-The Code Quality score is at least 3.5 (assuming that some system calculates this score!).
+The code quality score is at least 3.5 (assuming that some system calculates this score!).

 All documentation has been updated.